-Nearshore Outsourcing in 2019: The Growing IT Talent Pool in Uruguay
+Nearshore software development in 2019: the growing IT talent pool in Uruguay

-As part of our ‘Nearshore Outsourcing to Latin America in 2019’ series, today we’re sharing some insights into the growing talent pool in the Uruguayan software industry, and we’ll be walking you through our process for hiring and training staff here at VAIRIX.
+As part of our ‘Nearshore Outsourcing to Latin America in 2019’ series, today we are sharing some insights into the growing talent pool in the Uruguayan software development industry and we will also be walking you through our process for hiring and training staff here at VAIRIX.

 We regularly get contacted by companies and peers from around the world who are struggling with issues like fast growth and talent shortage in their home market and are therefore looking to reinforce their teams by connecting with a development partner.
 And the number one question we get asked by them during our first conversations tends to be: How easy is it to find talent in your city or country, and how fast can I expect to get my team set up?.

-So how exactly does a country with a population of only three and a half million become the top software exporter per capita in the region, and third in the world?
+So how exactly does a country with a population of only three and a half million become the top software exporter per capita in the region, and third in the world in overall terms?

 Well, there are many factors that come into play, but it all starts with a razor-sharp focus on education and a good amount of forward-thinking by our government.

 An education system built to last and adapt

 Two of the key features which make Uruguay stand out from its neighbors are our progressive, high-quality education system, and our workforce’s easy adaptation to new technologies.

 Free access to the education system in Uruguay, all the way from pre-school to university, dates back to 1876 and laid the groundwork for our current prosperity and ongoing growth.
 Attending school and high-school is not only free but mandatory, and as a result, our country can boast of having the highest literacy rate in Latin America, at 98.5%.